shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

 ### Create Worktrees for All Open PRs

-When $ARGUMENTS includes "prs" or "all":
+When $ARGUMENTS includes "prs" or "all"

 1. Run `gh pr list --json headRefName,title,number` to get open PRs
-2. For each PR branch:
+2. For each PR branch
-   - Create directory structure: `./tree/[branch-name]`
+   - Create directory structure `./tree/[branch-name]`
    - Execute `git worktree add ./tree/[branch-name] [branch-name]`
    - Handle branch names with slashes by creating nested directories
 3. Report successful worktree creation

 ### Create Worktree for Specific Branch

-When $ARGUMENTS specifies a branch name:
+When $ARGUMENTS specifies a branch name

 1. Check if branch exists locally or remotely
 2. Create worktree at `./tree/[branch-name]`